Table of Contents

 Game Director

 Some of the tasks originally assigned to the game designer have recently been given to the more recent role of the game director.
-You might have heard of the title of production manager or producer and the game director takes on all the same responsibilities, however, they are often far more involved in the development process than the traditional producer would be.
+You may have heard of the titles of production manager or producer, and the game director takes on all the same responsibilities; however, they are often far more involved in the development process than a traditional producer would be.

 The main task of the game director is to keep the flow of communication within the development team, ensure that everyone is working towards the main vision of the game, and know the production in terms of deadlines and budget.

-Game directors will often have previous experience as a game designer and will take their experience with them as they work with a new team in the development of the next big project.
+Game directors often have previous experience as game designers and take their expertise with them as they work with a new team on the development of the next big project.

 Level Designer